reinteractive-open/installfest_guides/source/guides/installfest/getting_started.md

 `rails generate resource Comment post:references body:text`

-Then you'll want to update your database here to reflect the schema change you've just made:
+Don't forget to update your database here to reflect the schema change you've just made:

 `rails db:migrate`

 After this you'll need to inform Rails that your Posts will potentially have many Comments.

-Open `app/models/post.rb` and add the line: `has_many :comments` somewhere inside the class.
+In Sublime, open `app/models/post.rb` and add the line: `has_many :comments` somewhere inside the class.

 This should look like: